dalyhabit/media-install-script/README.md

 3. Return to your computer and provide the IP address into PuTTY or type `ssh ubuntu@xxx.xxx.xxx.xx`, replacing the `x` with the IP address you found.

 ## Running the Install Script
+The first thing you are required to do when logged in is to change the password.
+When typing passwords in the Linux shell, no characters are displayed but your input is still recorded.

 Once logged in, running the install script is just two commands:

 > curl -fsSL https://gitlab.com/mediaguides/media-install-script/-/raw/master/weblaunch.sh -o weblaunch.sh

 > sudo bash weblaunch.sh

+Follow the on-screen instructions.
+If you get stuck, refer to the [debugging](#debugging) section.

 ## Configuring the Services
+From here on out, you can leave puTTY/ssh alone, the configuration can be done from a web browser.
+Remember the hostname/ip address you connected to for the next section.

 ### Jackett
 Jackett is only as good as the trackers you have added to it.
-Navigate to `http://serverIP:9117` where `serverIP` is the IP address or local hostname of the Linux server.
+Navigate to `http://serverIP:9117` where `serverIP` is the IP address or hostname of the Linux server.

 Add a few indexers using the "add indexer" button.
 It may feel like a good idea to add a lot, but that increases search times for every single search.